JasonTuyen/personal-site/src/pages/posts/personal-website.md

 During this phase I also decided how many pages I would have and how the layout of the pages will look like.
 My original draft was 5 pages (homepage, about page, project page, blog page, and other-misc page).
 In the final result I had 4 pages (homepage, about page, project page, and other-misc page).
-Here's the original Figma sketchesgat
+Here's the original Figma sketches

 I also had a color scheme in my mockup that I changed up in the final result since I found out about Typography.